tymyrddin/purple/source/docs/social-engineering/why-simulations-fail.md

 ## The Satir arc through a simulation programme redesign

-Replacing a compliance-theatre simulation with a threat-intelligence-driven programme follows the same change arc as any significant disruption to established practice.
+Replacing a compliance-theatre simulation with a threat-intelligence-driven programme follows the same [change arc](../foundations/change-management/satir-change-model.md) as any significant disruption to established practice.

 The late status quo is comfortable: annual simulation, predictable templates, click rates that trend downward year on year as people learn to recognise the templates, a reassuring line on a chart.

-Resistance arrives when you introduce realistic techniques.
+Resistance arrives when realistic techniques are introduced.
 "This is too realistic."
 "People will fail more."
 "This will look bad in reports."
 These are accurate observations, not objections to be managed.
 Click rates will rise.
 Credential submissions will appear in systems where none were recorded before.
 The metrics will get worse before they get better, and worse metrics will require explanation.

 Chaos follows: the SOC receives more noise, reporting pipelines are tested by activity they were not expecting and frequently break, staff who previously felt competent discover they cannot reliably distinguish safe from unsafe.
 The dangerous thought arrives: "we made things worse."
-You did not.
-You removed the blindfold.
+It did not.
+It removed the blindfold.

 Integration begins when people who played attacker in purple team exercises become better reporters as defenders.
 Reporting rates rise.
 Detection tuning improves because the detection gaps are now visible rather